-Well, the cat, sorry ‘puffin’, is truly out of the bag (pipe).
+Well, the cat, or snail (see below), rather ‘puffin’, is truly out of the bag (pipe).
 As I mentioned in my Shrieval Chain Presentation, Puffin On Pipes:

 “imagine your entire family have no idea of your favourite animal, the puffin.
 Just because you’ve never gone soppy and bought a gaudy plastic tourist souvenir on a puffin island tour – as part of the puffarazzi – doesn’t mean you haven’t spent 60 years trying to justify smelting a small puffin statue.”

 My sister Katy made the mistake in her early twenties of telling the family, not known for our imagination when selecting gifts, that she was rather fond of snails.
-The inevitable deluge from last-minute single-brain-cell family purchases means her apartment remains inundated with the remains of uninspired birthday and Christmas presents.
+The inevitable deluge from last-minute single-brain-cell family purchases means her apartment remains inundated with the ‘remains of the years’ of uninspired birthday and Christmas presents.

 And, yes, it’s begun for me.
 I’m now being accosted to enumerate where I’ve gone to view puffins.
 It’s actually a rather long list, Alderney, Lambay Island, Kerry, Clare, Mayo, Wales, Islay, Jura, Isle of Staffa, Coll/Tiree/Treshnish, Orkneys, and Shetlands, just to get started.
 So no, hardly a recent affectation.

 Ah, but the presents!
 First off the mark has been the adorable Linda Cook.
 Can you believe this mug below has actually been manufactured in enormous quantities to quench the Scottish tourist industry’s unslaking thirst for bagpipes & puffins?